apacheignite/documentation/web-console/web-console.md

   * Click `Next` button.
 You should see list of available schemas.
   * Click `Next` button.
 You should see list of available tables.
   * Click `Next` button.
 You should see import options.
-  * Select some of them and click "Save".
+  * Select some of them and click `Save`.

 ## Demo for SQL
 How to evaluate:
 In this mode tree server node and one client node will be started.
 Cache created and populated with data.
- * Click "SQL" in Ignite Web Console top menu.
+ * Click `SQL` in Ignite Web Console top menu.
  * "Demo" notebook with preconfigured queries will be opened.
- * You can execute any SQL queries for tables: "Country, Department, Employee, Parking, Car".
+ * You can execute any SQL queries for tables: `Country, Department, Employee, Parking, Car`.

 For example:
  * Enter SQL statement: